RoadieHQ/marketing-site/content/docs/integrations/github-discovery/index.md

 https://github.com/RoadieHQ/*/blob/-/catalog-info.yaml
 ```

-Roadie will load only catalog-info.yaml file from the default branch when it got added/removed from any repo in the RoadieHQ organization
+In this example, Roadie will load a `catalog-info.yaml` file from the default branch when it gets added/removed from any repo in the RoadieHQ organization

 ### Putting your catalog files inside a folder